fittipaldi/php-shop/README.md

 - Improve the authentication, for example to use JWT
 - Improve the Makefile commands
-- Create the Docker for auto deploy for this project git - Create the GitHub action and pipeline for the CI/CD
+- Create the Docker for auto deploy for this project
+- Create the GitHub action and pipeline for the CI/CD